jhoblitt/puppet-selenium/README.md

 Limitations
 -----------

-At present, only support for `$::osfamily == 'RedHat'` has been implemented.
-Adding other Linux distributions will required the addition of platform specific init scripts.

-When running this module you may encounter "certificate validation errors".
-This suggests that the certifcates for that operating systems are out of date.
-This does not occur on default nodeset for acceptance tests. $nocheckcertificate can be set to avoid the error.
+### Certificate Errors

+A number of users have reported "certificate validation errors" when this module downloads the Selenium jar file.
+The most likely explanation is that the CA certificates on that node are out of date.  _It may also be an indication of a MITM attack on the TLS connection._ Certificate validation errors do not occur on the nodesets used for acceptance tests.
+The [`nocheckcertificate`](#nocheckcertificate) param may be set to `true` to bypass this error but be sure the security implications of this setting are well understood before enabling it.

 ### Tested Platforms